Car Plows Into Church Lobby After Two-Car Crash in North Lindenhurst

 Who was injured in the North Lindenhurst church crash?

-What church was hit in the North Lindenhurst crash on Route 109?
+What church was hit in the North Lindenhurst car crash?

-According to News 12 Long Island, the vehicle crashed through the entrance of a church located at 1179 Route 109 in North Lindenhurst.
-The specific name of the church was not released in initial reports.
+The vehicle struck the entrance of a church located at 1179 Route 109 in North Lindenhurst.
+The impact caused the car to crash through the church's lobby area.

-What time did the North Lindenhurst crash on Albany Avenue happen?
+What time did the North Lindenhurst car crash happen?

 Disclaimer: Incident information on this page is compiled from public sources including police reports, traffic agencies, and news outlets.
 It is provided for informational purposes only and may not reflect the most current status of this incident.
 Do not rely on this information for legal, insurance, or emergency decisions.
 For emergencies, call 911.